-Also available are links to extensive supplemental content, including brief composer biographies, bibliographies of selected music books, scores, and sound recordings and a categorized guide on spirituals with biblical references and vocal anthology placement, as well as online resources related to specific chapters of the book.
+Also available are links to extensive supplemental content, including brief composer biographies, bibliographies of selected music books, scores, and sound recordings, a categorized guide on spirituals with biblical references and vocal anthology placement, lists of song anthologies that include concert spirituals for solo voice or for choir, a list of song anthologies that include songs by African American composers, as well as online resources related to specific chapters of the book.

-While So You Want to Sing Spirituals is intended primarily for classically trained solo singers, there is content suited to collaborative instrumentalists, studio instructors, and choral performers as well as others in the world of music who want to learn more about this vocal musical style.
+While So You Want to Sing Spirituals is intended primarily for classically trained solo singers and choral ensembles, there is content suited to collaborative instrumentalists, studio instructors, and choir directors as well as others in the world of music who want to learn more about this vocal musical style.
 Voice teachers and coaches will also find the book helpful when selecting music and representative recordings to assist their students in developing the relevant technical and stylistic approaches to singing spirituals.
 It would also be helpful to instrumentalists–especially keyboard players–and conductors who may be working with singers on this repertoire, and librarians who wish to acquire books, scores, recordings, and other resources to support their patrons who are interested in Negro spirituals.